dawnington/destiny-data/README.md

 [Live on Heroku](https://destiny-data.herokuapp.com/)

-A simple site that uses the Bungie API to fetch and display PvP stats as percentages, inspired by this [Reddit post](https://www.reddit.com/r/CruciblePlaybook/comments/4rp01r/ideal_breakdown_of_kill_types/).
+A simple site that uses the Bungie API to fetch and display PvP stats as percentages, inspired by this [Reddit post](https://www.reddit.com/r/CruciblePlaybook/comments/4rp01r/ideal_breakdown_of_kill_types/) and [featured on Game Rant](http://gamerant.com/destiny-pvp-stat-site-311/).

 ![screenshot](./public/images/chart_shot.png)